 Zhu Family Graduate Fellowships in the Humanities

 The College of Arts & Sciences is excited to announce the first competition for the Zhu Family Graduate Fellowships for doctoral students in the humanities.
-The College plans to award four such fellowships annually beginning in AY2023-24
+The College will award four such fellowships annually.

-Directors of Graduate Studies are invited to nominate humanities graduate students in their third or fourth year of graduate studies for a Zhu Family Fellowship, to be used in the fourth or fifth year.
+Directors of Graduate Studies are invited to nominate humanities graduate students in their third or fourth year of graduate studies for a Zhu Family Fellowship, to be used the following year.
+(Note: Zhu Fellowships cannot be banked.)
 Candidates should be nominated on the basis of quality, originality, and promise of research, which will be the criteria for evaluation.
 In their Fellowship year, students will be relieved of teaching while still receiving their normal graduate stipend and health insurance benefits.

 Participating Fields and Nominees per Field

 The following is a list of humanities and humanistic social sciences fields admitting doctoral graduate students, together with the maximum number of Zhu nominees they are allowed to submit for consideration each year.
 That number is a function of the average annual size of the humanities doctoral graduate student cohort in that field, i.e., one nominee for approximately three members of the cohort.